 Whether you live near a lake or have a lake house that you visit occasionally, there is one major annoyance that many lake homeowners need to deal with: a lot of bugs.

 Almost all types of insects like leaving near water, especially in the case of aquatic insects that lay their eggs in water.
 For this reason, you probably won’t go a day at a lake house without seeing at least one bug, be it a mosquito, a gnat, or a mayfly.
 Regardless of whether they bite or not, bugs are annoying and can put a damper on your whole lake experience.

 That said, here are some of the best ways to bug-proof your lake home to ensure that you don’t have to spend every day battling these pesky creatures:

 Mosquitoes multiply fast, flourish in moist environments, and pack a painful bite.
-They are some of the most annoying insects everywhere in the world, but most especially near water where they tend to thrive and exist in great numbers.
-If you live in a lake house, you probably deal with them on a daily basis.
+They are some of the most annoying insects everywhere globally, but most especially near water, where they tend to thrive and exist in great numbers.
+If you live in a lake house, you probably deal with them daily.

 Most lake houses already have screens installed to keep bugs from entering the home.
 But if yours doesn’t, now is the best time to screen in your doors, windows, and perhaps even your porch.

 If your home already has screens, be sure to inspect them periodically to check if there are holes and tears that insects can get through.
 Most screens can last for ten or so years, but they do deteriorate from wear and tear over time.
 Once you see a tear or gap in the screen, patch it up immediately to prevent bugs from using it as an entryway to your home.